flolehmann/funcflex-modelapi-t5/README.md

 ## Directories

-Important directories are:
+Directories are:

 - `code/app/datasets` holds the IMDB movie-reviews
 - `code/app/model` holds the small-BERT model
 - `code/app/preprocess` holds the BERT pre-processing

-Important: Download the files from above and extract them to the directories
+Important: Download the files listed above and extract them to the directories